Google Review Bots: Risks, Fines & Alternatives

 Many businesses struggle to accumulate reviews.
 They do good work, customers are happy, but those customers rarely think to leave a review on their own.
 The temptation is to manufacture reviews to fill the gap.

 The better solution: Make it easy for real customers to leave reviews.
 Send a follow-up text or email after each visit with a direct link to your Google review page.
-Businesses that ask for reviews consistently see 2-3x more reviews than those that do not.
+BrightLocal's 2026 survey found that 65% of consumers wrote a review after being asked in the past year.
 Check out our guide on getting more Google reviews for industry-specific strategies.

 Problem 2: Negative Reviews Dragging Down Your Rating